Donate

 How does social media affect mental health?

-If you’re spending an excessive amount of time on social media and feelings of sadness, dissatisfaction, frustration, or loneliness are impacting your life, it may be time to re-examine your online habits and find a healthier balance.
+If you’re spending an excessive amount of time on social media and feelings of sadness, frustration, or loneliness are impacting your life, it may be time to re-examine your online habits and find a healthier balance.

-The pros of social media
+Mental health impact of social media

 Since it’s a relatively new technology, there’s little research to establish the long-term consequences, good or bad, of social media use.
 However, multiple studies have found a strong link between heavy social media and an increased risk for depression, anxiety, loneliness, self-harm, and even suicidal thoughts.